adamhgriffith-uofu/slateci-client-api/README.md

 > **_IMPORTANT:_** This repository requires a read-through of [CLI Access](https://portal.slateci.io/cli) beforehand and if you have questions reach out to the team via SLACK, in an email, or during the working-sessions.

-Containerized SLATE CLI with API SSH access.
+Containerized SLATE CLI with API SSH access using [Kubespray](https://github.com/kubernetes-sigs/kubespray) and [slate-ansible](https://github.com/slateci/slate-ansible) as Git submodules.

+* Ansible tools have been split out into a separate Docker image as described in [README](ansible/README.md).

 ## Requirements